sparsity-xyz/sparsity-demo/fibonacci-js-tee/README.md

 make node
 ```

-2. In another terminal, run the bridge container
+2. Open another terminal, under the **fibonacci-js-tee** directory, run the bridge container
 ```
-make start-bridge
+make bridge-start
 ```

  > - This will start the bridge process to relay the events between manager and outpost contracts.

-3. After the node is done deploying contracts & sending out the tokens to the addresses, run the fleet container in another terminal.
+3. After the node is done deploying contracts & sending out the tokens to the addresses, run the fleet container in another terminal under the **fibonacci-js-tee** directory.
 ```
-make start-fleet
+make fleet-start
 ```